wangyuxin87/ContourNet/README.md

 ```

 ### Train our model on IC15
-As mentioned in our paper, we only use offical training images to train our model, data augmentation includes random crop, rotate etc. There are 2 strategies to initialize the parameters in the backbone:1) use the [ResNet50 model (ImageNet)-BAIDU](https://pan.baidu.com/s/1nYePd4BgsBjhToeD2y1RbQ)(passward:edt8) or [ResNet50 model (ImageNet)-Drive](https://drive.google.com/file/d/1GZRktoRS4hoXmsCrucl3liLyMzl56WK7/view?usp=sharing), this is provided by [Yuliang](https://github.com/Yuliang-Liu/Box_Discretization_Network), which is ONLY an ImageNet Model With a few iterations on ic15 training data for a stable initialization.2) Use model only pre-trained on ImageNet(modify the WEIGHT to ```catalog://ImageNetPretrained/MSRA/R-50``` in ```config/ic15/r50_baseline.yaml```).
+As mentioned in our paper, we only use offical training images to train our model, data augmentation includes random crop, rotate etc. There are 2 strategies to initialize the parameters in the backbone:1) use the ResNet50 model (ImageNet)[BAIDU](https://pan.baidu.com/s/1nYePd4BgsBjhToeD2y1RbQ)(passward:edt8) or [Drive](https://drive.google.com/file/d/1GZRktoRS4hoXmsCrucl3liLyMzl56WK7/view?usp=sharing), this is provided by [Yuliang](https://github.com/Yuliang-Liu/Box_Discretization_Network), which is ONLY an ImageNet Model With a few iterations on ic15 training data for a stable initialization.2) Use model only pre-trained on ImageNet(modify the WEIGHT to ```catalog://ImageNetPretrained/MSRA/R-50``` in ```config/ic15/r50_baseline.yaml```).
 In this repository, we use the first one to train the model on this dataset.
 #### Step 1:
 Run
 ```bash